belion-freee/babaloa/README.md

 ### Only/Except options
 You can sort content for using sort options if you use Hash for the contents of the array.
-You can use option value with Array or Symbol.
+You can use option value with Array or Symbol, String.

 ```ruby
 arr = [{ "col1" => "row2-1", "col2" => "row2-2", "col3" => "row2-3"},{"col1" => "row1-1", "col2" => "row1-2", "col3" => "row1-3"}]